1Harry Potter CGI

 The scar on Harry's forehead is off-center.
 This was done at J.K.
 Rowling's request.
 Due to the artwork on the covers of her books, many people have assumed that his scar is supposed to be in the center of his forehead.
 The books, however, never specify exactly where on his forehead the scar is located.

 7. Author J.K.
-Rowling revealed on her website that she was considered to play Lily Potter during the Mirror of Erised scene in the first movie, but she turned down the role, which instead went to Geraldine Somerville.
+Rowling revealed on her website that for the first Harry Potter movie, she was offered by Director Chris Columbus the role of Lily Potter during the Mirror of Erised scene, but she turned down the role, which instead went to Geraldine Somerville.

 8. The floating candles in the Great Hall for the first movie were created using candle-shaped holders containing oil and burning wicks and suspended from wires that moved up and down on a special effects rig to create the impression that they were floating.
 Eventually one of the wires snapped due to the heat of the flame causing the candle to fall to the floor.
 Fortunately no one was injured, but the decision was made to re-create the candles using CGI for the following films as using real candles was determined to be a safety hazard.